Key details

 Overview

-The Victorian Government is investing in Bendigo with a new GovHub — a state of the art building to support the creation of jobs and the delivery of a range of government services.
+The Victorian Government has invested in Bendigo with a new GovHub, Galkangu — a state of the art building to support the creation of jobs, boost the local economy and deliver a range of local and state government services.

-Up to 1,000 employees of the City of Greater Bendigo and the Victorian Government will be co-located in the new Bendigo GovHub.
+Up to 1000 employees from the City of Greater Bendigo and the Victorian Government have been colocated in the new building, creating a stronger and collaborative public sector presence in central Bendigo.

 What is a GovHub?